johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-03-03-npmx-with-a-little-help-from-my-friends/index.md

 description: 'This post will show you how to contribute to npmx.dev and share my experience with the project.'
 ---

 npmx.dev is an exciting new reimagining of the npmjs.com website.
 Did I mention it's new?
 It's new!
+You can read the alpha blog post announcing the release here: https://npmx.dev/blog/alpha-release

 I write this post not as one of the most significant contributors to npmx.dev.
 I barely rank.
 At the point of writing I've submitted two PRs, one of which was merged, and one was not (for reasons I entirely agree with).